IP Configuration: Configure IP Address and Network Settings

 To learn more about DHCP, please see What is DHCP? .

 Assign a default gateway, selecting which ethernet port to use.
 Enter an IP address for one or more DNS servers.
 If DHCP is enabled, the DHCP lease provides you with a default gateway as well as a listing of DNS servers in order of preference.
 Any statically configured DNS servers listed in the Custom DNS Servers field are attempted to be reached first, followed by DNS servers received from DHCP.
-In the event that these local DNS servers are unavailable, the Fallback to Public DNS Servers option enables the Secure Remote Access Appliance to use publicly available DNS servers from OpenDNS.
+In the event that these local DNS servers are unavailable, the Fallback to Public DNS Servers option enables the B Series Appliance to use publicly available DNS servers from OpenDNS.

 For more information about OpenDNS, please see www.opendns.com.